DevAro178/Chat-App-React-Firebase/README.md

-# Lama Dev Chat App Starter template
+# Chat App with React and Firebase

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a very basic chat application that I developed while following a tutorial.
+It covers some basic concepts of react alongside covering firebase.
+I have used three services from firebase in this project:
+ - Authentication
+ - Firestore Database
+ - Firebase Storage